johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 There was a time when I thought floppy sound emulation is something only crazy people do.
 Now I can't live without it.

 Have I gone crazy?
 That's beside the point.
 But allow me to explain why I'm convinced enabling floppy sounds is a really good idea.

 If you start a floppy game that takes say 20-30 seconds to load with the default WinUAE settings, you're just staring at a black screen with no feedback.
 Has the emulator crashed?
 Is anything happening?
-How much longer do I have to wait?
+How much longer do I need to wait?
 It's anyone's guess!

 There is a good reason why the well-know progress bars and spinners have been invented.
-Waiting for 5 seconds while absolutely nothing is happening takes subjectively _longer_ than waiting for the _exact same_ amount of time watching some "in progress" animation.
-That gives you some psychological
-relief: "okay, I don't need to worry, the computer is still working".
+Waiting for 5 seconds while absolutely nothing is happening takes subjectively _longer_ than waiting for the _exact same amount of time_ watching some "in progress" animation.
+The progress indicator gives you some psychological relief: "okay, I don't need to worry, the computer is still working".
 There is a lot of user experience research about this; it is just how humans work.

 Okay, so in windowed mode you have the floppy drive activity indicators in the WinUAE window's status bar.
 But in fullscreen, you get nothing by default.
-So I recommend to enable the **Enable on-screen display** option in the
-**Miscellaneous** tab at the very least.
+So I recommend to tick the **Enable on-screen display** option in the **Miscellaneous** tab at the very least, and you might also want to increase the OSD font size while you're at it.
 This will display a nice little OSD indicator in the bottom right corner.
 The four little green rectangles show the activity of the four floppy drives.
-Green means reads, red means writes, and the number of the current track being read or written is also shown.
+Green means the floppy drive is reading the disk, red means it's writing to it, and the number of the current track being read or written is also shown.

 That's great, but auditory feedback via floppy sounds is even better.
 It's super nostalgic if you used to have an Amiga back in the day, and it you